ros/meta-ros/README.md

 This is a layer to provide ROS Hydromedusa in an OpenEmbedded Linux system.
+It provides a stable cross-compilation build system for many common ROS packages.
-Currently, this layer is still under development and only provides cross-compilation of the basic ros-comm packages.
+Currently, this layer is still under continuous development.

 ## MAINTAINERS ##

   * Lukas Bulwahn, BMW Car IT GmbH <lukas.bulwahn@oss.bmw-carit.de>
   * Stefan Herbrechtsmeier, Bielefeld University <stefan@herbrechtsmeier.net>
+  * Kristof Robot <krirobo@gmail.com>

 ## CONTRIBUTORS ##